-Last year for my sixtieth birthday someone gave me a finger labyrinth.
+Last year for my sixtieth birthday, someone gave me a finger labyrinth.
 I put it in my draw and promptly forgot about it.
-However, as I started to research various methods of prayer to incorporate in my new book Return to Our Senses: Reimagining How We Pray I pulled it out again.
-To be honest this seemed a very strange way to prayer especially when most of the articles I read suggested that the best way to trace out a finger labyrinth is with a finger from your non-dominant hand.
-Evidently research suggests that our non-dominant hand has better access to our intuition.
+However, as I started to research various methods of prayer to incorporate in my new book Return to Our Senses: Reimagining How We Pray, I pulled it out again.
+To be honest this seemed a very strange way to pray especially when most of the articles I read suggested that the best way to trace out a finger labyrinth is with a finger from your non-dominant hand.
+Evidently, research suggests that our non-dominant hand has better access to our intuition.

 Much to my surprise, when I experimented with my finger labyrinth, I found that it really did help me focus and often brought intuitive inspiration when I was grappling with challenging issues.
 This morning it inspired this prayer:

 Walk with us Lord through all the twists and turns of life,

 Walk with us when the clouds obscure the way,

 when what seemed close is now so far away.